Skip to main content

 Import tariff: A household on a standard flat tariff, an EV tariff, Agile, Cosy or another time-of-use setup can see different benefits from the same panels and battery.

-Export setup: Export income normally depends on smart metering, export MPAN setup and tariff eligibility.
+Export setup: Export income normally depends on smart metering, export MPAN setup, DNO paperwork and tariff eligibility.
+Ofgem’s Smart Export Guarantee is based on exported electricity and export meter readings, so the export side of a quote needs a real payment route, not just an inverter estimate.
 Check import, export and generation explained if those terms are not clear.

 Should you wait?